Ayowel/renpy-setup-action/README.md

     install_dir: ~/.renpy_exec
     # Directory of the Ren'Py game
     game: .
+    # Where the Java 8 SDK is located
+    java_home:

     ### INSTALL INPUTS ###
     # Comma/space-separated list of Ren'Py DLCs to install